astropenguin/jupyter-io/README.md

 ### More examples

-To save a pandas series into a notebook:
+To save a pandas series to a notebook:

 ```python
 import pandas as pd